SakshiMahajan899/backend-mortgage-system/README.md

 ## Continuous Integration and Deployment

-- Within the stock/.github/workflows/ directory, you'll find the ci-cd.yml file, which is used to build the code & deploy the application image to dockerHub.
+- Within the backend-mortgage-system/.github/workflows/ directory, you'll find the ci-cd.yml file, which is used to build the code & deploy the application image to dockerHub.
 - All the Unit and Integration Test Cases are automatically triggered once pipeline execute.
-- Pipeline Link for reference
+- Pipeline Link for reference https://github.com/SakshiMahajan899/backend-mortgage-system/actions/runs/13706849864

-## To-do and considerations
-- ...